Frequently Asked Questions

 - Students are exempt from the payment of registration, tuition, and laboratory fees.

-- Instructional materials assigned for use within dual enrollment courses shall be made available to dual enrollment students from Florida public high schools free of charge.
+- Instructional materials assigned for use within Dual Enrollment courses shall be made available to Dual Enrollment students from Florida public high schools (Charter Schools) free of charge.

-- Private and Home School students are responsible for providing their own instructional materials.
+- Private School students are responsible for providing their own instructional materials.

 What are the Students Financial Responsibilities?

-- First -time registered students are required to have a photo ID.
+- Photo ID Fee (First -time registered students are required to have a photo ID.
 The fee is assessed at registration to all FIU students once every academic year (Fall-Summer).